Skew characteristic polynomial of graphs and embedded graphs: 4 -term relations and knot invariants

 \textit{Comultiplication} of chord diagrams is defined in terms of the \emph{coproduct} in $\cA$ as follows

 where $V(C)$ is the set of chords of $C$ and $\overline{J}=V(C)\setminus J$ and $\mu$ is extended to $\cA$ by linearity.

-Note that in contrast to multiplication, comultiplication does not require $4$-term relation to be well-defined: it introduces a coalgebra structure on the space of chord diagrams not factored out.
+Note that in contrast to multiplication, comultiplication does not require $4$-term relations to be well-defined: it introduces a~coalgebra structure on the space of chord diagrams even if we do not factor out the $4$-term relations.

-\begin{theorem} The skew characteristic polynomial of chord diagrams satisfies the $4$-term relations and whence determines a knot invariant. \end{theorem}
+\begin{theorem} The skew characteristic polynomials of chord diagrams satisfy the $4$-term relations and whence determine a~knot invariant. \end{theorem}

-This theorem can be either proved directly (basing on the fact that the nondegeneracy of the intersection graph of a chord diagram satisfies the $4$-term relation), or deduced from a similar theorem for skew characteristic polynomial of graphs, see below.
-One more approach to proving this theorem consists in proving its analogue for antisymmetric matrices, see the next section.
+This theorem can be either proved directly (basing on the fact that the non-degeneracy of the intersection graph of a~chord diagram satisfies the $4$-term relation) or deduced from a~similar theorem for skew characteristic polynomial of graphs, see below.
+One more approach to proving this theorem consists in proving its analogue for antisymmetric matrices, see Sec.~\ref{ssasm}.